DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3_the_workspace.md

 ###In-Canvas Search

+By just right clicking on the canvas,

+This feature exposes all the useful functionality of the "Library Search" feature without ever having to leave the Dynamo canvas!
+Using the "In-Canvas Search" will add some serious speed to your Dynamo work-flow by providing access to node descriptions and tool-tips without taking you away from your place on the graph.

 “That was so fast!”.
 Searching for nodes has never been this easy.
 Just right-click to bring up the new In-Canvas Search feature and access nodes without ever having to leave the canvas.
 It has all the great features of Library search like node description tooltips.

 ![In Canvas Search](images/2-3/05-InCanvasSearch.png)